BrendenWalker/GHECSecurity/GHEC_BaselineConfig.md

 ## Repository Creation and Configuration

-The following is meant to be a starting place.
-Teams will be provided leeway to adjust as required/approved.
+Your particular baseline configuration for repositories will depend on how your developers work best.
+I'll offer the following as a sensible default.

 ### Creation

-* For ‘Owner’ we currently have 3 organizations to choose from:
+* For ‘Owner’ set an appropriate Organization.
-  + bccsoftware - all production software.
-  + bccworkshop - testing, prototyping, etc. Limited access.
-  + bccactions - actions and reusable workflows (third party or internally developed) that have been approved for use.
 * **Visibility**: Private (note: Internal means visible to everyone in the Org, which just clutters the list)

 ### Settings

 * **Default Branch**.
 Team choice, main preferred.
-NOTE: only appears if you have code checked in.
+NOTE: Only have options here if there is code present.
 * **Features**
   + **Wikis** - Team choice
   + \*\* all other features disabled \*\*
-* **Pull Requests** - NOTE: Teams can adjust this as required.
-If the team allows ‘Allow rebase merging’, they can also have a rule that requires linear history.
+* **Pull Requests** - NOTE: If you allow a team member Repo Admin rights they can adjust to accomodate needs.
+See  [Repository Admin For Developers](#repository-admin-for-developers) for more details.
   + **Allow merge commits** - CHECKED.
   + **Default commit message** set to Default message
   + **Allow squash merging** – UNCHECKED